george-hawkins/mjx-donkey-car/build.md

 So, I switched my setup to S-BUS on both the JHEMCU converter and my FC and Ardupilot could read the RX input (and this could be seen in Mission Planner).

+The ArduPilot [RC input](https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_HAL_ChibiOS/hwdef/speedybeef4v4/README.md#rc-input) section of the `hwdef` `README` for the SpeedyBee F405 v4 actually says "PPM is not supported" but as it works fine with Betaflight, I assume it's just pointing out that support is disable _by default_ (but one could compile a suitable image with PPM enabled).

 JHEMCU converter
 ----------------